 I like to greet the Security Cast Member with a big smile too.
 Do you know how many crazy bags they look through each day?
 I had one C.M. wag his finger at my Universal Studios patch on my backpack, but he still let me in, with a comical smirk.

 Two bags you’ll look simply fabulous toting through the security check point?

-Thanks for stopping by, and we’ll see you packing that perfect backpack, leaving your five foot camera tripod at home.
+Thanks for stopping by, and we’ll see you packing that perfect backpack, leaving your brand new selfie stick at home.